jatinmourya/python-all-keywords/README.md

-finally| Used with exceptions, a block of code that will be executed no matter if there is an exception or not for| To create a for loop from| To import specific parts of a module
+finally| Used with exceptions, a block of code that will be executed no matter if there is an exception or not for| To create a for loop from| To import specific parts of a module global| To declare a global variable if| To make a conditional statement import| To import a module in| To check if a value is present in a list, tuple, etc. is| To test if two variables are equal lambda| To create an anonymous function
+None| Represents a null value
+nonlocal| To declare a non-local variable not| A logical operator or| A logical operator pass| A null statement, a statement that will do nothing raise| To raise an exception return| To exit a function and return a value
+True| Boolean value, result of comparison operations try| To make a try...except statement while| To create a while loop with| Used to simplify exception handling yield| To end a function, returns a generator